Chadtech/kargo-project/README.md

 This is my first angular application.
 I looked at a few boilerplates.
 What ended up working well for me was using the boilerplate made by the angular CLI command `ng new PROJECT_NAME`.

-# How the directories are organized
+# How this repo is organized

 ```
   src/